Steve Arnold (footballer, born 1989): Sutton United

 Arnold signed a two-year contract at League Two club Sutton United.
 The move meant he was playing under manager Matt Gray, who had previously been assistant manager at Eastleigh during Arnold's time there.
 He made his debut in a 2–2 EFL Cup draw with Cambridge United on 8 August 2023, although was substituted at half-time due to a hip injury.
 He became Sutton's first-choice goalkeeper under new manager Steve Morison during the second half of the 2023–24 season, making 18 appearances as the club were relegated to the National League on the final day of the season.
 He signed a one-year contract extension on 21 May 2024.

 Having made 14 appearances during the opening two months of the 2024–25 season, Arnold sustained an injury that ruled him out for the remainder of the campaign, and he left the club following the expiry of his contract in May 2025.

 Hemel Hempstead Town

 Arnold joined National League South club Hemel Hempstead Town on 19 May 2025.
+He made his only appearance in a 5–0 Herts Charity Cup victory against Enfield on 24 July 2025.
+He left the club in May 2026.